alchrabas/twitter_search_project/README.md

  - check_hashtags - test whether Twitter Search API works for old dates (it doesn't)
  - load_followers_for_users_from_file - retrieves Huffington users (stored in `matching_users`) and loads random 20 followers for every Twitter user
  - load_following_for_users_from_file - retrieves Huffington users (stored in `matching_users`) and loads random 100 following for every Twitter user
- - top_hashtags - search for hashtags being top 10000 Huffington tags
  - load_follower_followed_data - load number of followers and followed users for every Twitter user from db

+## Collecting hashtags
+ - top_hashtags - search on Twitter for hashtags being top 10000 Huffington tags

+It can be run multiple times.

 The other functions are used internally.